 Master of Science in Engineering in Systems Engineering

 “Smart” buildings and highways.
 Environmental monitoring.
 Sensor networks.
 Hybrid systems.
 The MSE Program in Systems Engineering (SE), grounded in the intersection of electrical and systems engineering, is best positioned to give students the in-depth theoretical foundation and interdisciplinary skills required by the growing complexity of technological systems.
 Our flexible curriculum allows you to tailor your studies to your personal interests and goals, from signal processing, optimization, simulation, control and cybernetics to complex adaptive systems, stochastic processes and decision sciences.
-Those interested in applying for the M.S.E. in Systems Engineering program should visit the Graduate Admissions page.

 Master’s Thesis Option

-ESE Department Contact:
+ESE Master’s Contact:

-Graduate Programs Coordinator
+Master’s Programs Coordinator